codefellows-seattle-javascript-401d23/27-reddit-search/LAB.md

 [ ] the state should have a topics array for holding the results of the search

 ###### SearchForm Component
-[ ] should contain a text input for the user to supply a reddit board to look up -Josh Form [ ] should contain a number input for the user to limit the number of results to return [ ] the number must be more than 0 and less than 100 [ ] `onSubmit` the form should make a request to reddit [ ] it should make a get request to `http://reddit.com/r/${searchFormBoard}
+[x] should contain a text input for the user to supply a reddit board to look up -Josh Form [ ] should contain a number input for the user to limit the number of results to return - in
+                                                                                commented code
+  [ ] the number must be more than 0 and less than 100- in
+                                                      commented code
+  [ ] `onSubmit` the form should make a request to reddit [ ] it should make a get request to `http://reddit.com/r/${searchFormBoard}
   .json?limit=${searchFormLimit}`